 Avi D. Kelin, an Associate at the firm’s Newark, New Jersey office, is a member of the Business Law & Commercial Transactions, Commercial Real Estate & Redevelopment and Corporate Political Activity Law Practice Groups.

 Mr. Kelin focuses his practice on the interaction of government and business.
-As a member of the firm’s Corporate Political Activity Law Practice Group, he advises businesses, trade associations and individuals on campaign-finance law, pay-to-play restrictions and the government-procurement process.
-Mr. Kelin assists clients in establishing and operating New Jersey and federal PACs and other political committees, from the initial registration steps to ongoing operating matters.
-As a member of the firm’s Commercial Real Estate & Redevelopment Practice Group, Mr. Kelin has counseled clients on condemnation matters and has provided support on large commercial-real-estate transactions.
+As a member of the firm’s Corporate Political Activity Law Practice Group, he advises businesses, trade associations and individuals on lobbying requirements, campaign-finance law, pay-to-play restrictions, and the government-procurement process.
+Mr. Kelin assists clients in establishing and operating New Jersey and Federal PACs and Super PACs, from the initial registration steps to ongoing operating matters.
+Avi also advises 501(c)(3) and 501(c)(4) organizations on the applicable limits and restrictions on their political activity.
+As a member of the firm’s Commercial Real Estate & Redevelopment Practice Group, Mr. Kelin counsels clients on a wide array of commercial leasing and transactional agreements and disputes.

 - New Jersey, 2014